hemanthpadala03/Remote-Sensing-Change-Detection/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.